SubbuRamanathan/ai-chatbot-for-sitecore-xp/README.md

 * Clone this Github repository
 * Migrate the config & serialized items into your repository
 * Sync the items with Sitecore
-* Populate the Azure OpenAI and Cognitive Search settings under _/sitecore/system/Modules/PowerShell/Script Library/AI Chatbot_
+* Populate the General Settings(Templates & Fields to be included), Azure OpenAI and Cognitive Search Settings under _/sitecore/system/Modules/PowerShell/Script Library/AI Chatbot_.
+For production deployments, you may need to optimize the _Index-Content_ & _Generate-Embeddings_ functions to retrieve the API Keys or Client ID/Secret from Azure Key Vault or any existing solution that you may be following for storing/handling secrets.
 * Update the script to include content from all fields that are needed for the Chatbot
 * Validate and promote your changes to production!